cdinger/scenic-oracle_adapter/README.md

 ## Development

+While you can use any Oracle instance to run the test suite, it's easiest to use Docker and docker-compose.

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `bin/test` (or `rspec`) to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, start the Oracle instance by running `docker-compose up -d`.
+After that, you can run `docker-compose exec gem bin/setup` to install dependencies.
+Then, run `docker-compose exec gem bin/test` (or `rspec`) to run the tests.
+You can also run `docker-compose exec gem bin/console` for an interactive prompt that will allow you to experiment.

-By default, the test suite will attempt to connect to a local XE instance (see `spec/spec_helper.rb` for connection details).
+By default, the test suite will attempt to connect to a local docker Oracle instance (see `spec/spec_helper.rb` for connection details).
 You can override the database URL by supplying a value to the `DATABASE_URL` environment variable.

-If you don't have a test Oracle database available, you can use [oracle-dev-box](https://github.com/cdinger/oracle-dev-box) to run an XE instance in Vagrant.

 ## Contributing